 Multi-Factor Authentication (MFA) is an authentication method in which a user is granted access only after successfully presenting two or more pieces of evidence to an authentication mechanism that you are indeed the account owner.
-The two options available to you are Microsoft Authentication application or phone call.
-The Microsoft Authentication application is the preferred option of the two are available to you.
+The two options available to you are Microsoft's Authenticator application or a phone call.
+The Microsoft Authenticator application is the preferred option of the two available to you.
 It is recommended that users set-up both authentication factors but you are only required to have one.
 Setting up both factors will allow you to login even if you lose your primary factor.

 Below you will find instructions to set-up MFA on your Office 365 account.
 Simply select the option that best fits your preference:

 Note: Selecting the third option will allow you to set-up both factors but you will only need one of the two factors to authenticate when attempting to login to your Office 365 account from a non-USM network.